 Following is a summary of compliance for each jurisdiction in alphabetical order organized by the requirements shown in italic.
 The deadline for the second year progress report is December 31, 2003.

 BEAVERTON

 Metro received the City of Beaverton second year report at the time this document was being mailed to local jurisdictions.
-The report was received before the December 31, 2003 deadline.
+The report met the deadline (December 31, 2003).